dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 ## OVERVIEW

 **Project is currently being written up and finalized.
-Please stay tuned.** After having a frustrating experience at a local library due to an online library catalog, I based a design exercise of that experience.
+Please stay tuned.**
+After having a frustrating experience at a local library due to an online library catalog, I was inspired to design a new experience as a design exercise.
+During this exercise, I set out to design a library catalog interface that could be used globally by implementing new features to preexisting library catalog systems.
+While designing these features, I had discovered there was already a website called WorldCat that implemented these features I had brainstormed.
+However, the website had no mobile-friendly version.
+I sought out to create a design of the mobile version.

 <div class="gallery" data-columns="1">